James E. English: Career

 English engaged in the lumber business, banking, and manufacturing.
 He was a member of the New Haven board of selectmen from 1847 to 1861, and a member of the common council in 1848 and 1849.
 He was a member of the Connecticut House of Representatives in 1855 and of the Connecticut Senate from 1856 to 1858, and was an unsuccessful candidate for lieutenant governor in 1860.

 English was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses, serving from March 4, 1861, to March 3, 1865.
 He was not a candidate for renomination in 1864.

 He left his ill wife to vote at the U.S. Capitol, where, despite being a Democrat, he voted in favor of the Thirteenth Amendment abolishing slavery in 1864.
 His "aye" prompted applause "and the tide turned."
 He later remarked that voting for the Amendment ruined his standing among Democrats, but he thought it the right thing to do, saying "I suppose I am politically ruined, but that day was the happiest of my life."
 However, his reservation was not to be, as he had a fairly successful career afterwards.

 Unsuccessful in his 1866 gubernatorial bid, English was elected Connecticut's 26th governor on April 1, 1867, serving from May 1, 1867, to May 5, 1869.
 He was elected again in 1868.
 He lost his reelection in 1869, but was elected as governor again in 1870 and served from May 4, 1870, to May 16, 1871.
 During his tenure, an argument between the railroad and shipping industries was settled with the approval for construction of two new bridges.
 English ran again for reelection in 1871, and won the popular vote, but a canvassing committee found the election was fraudulent with stolen votes and erroneous totals, and awarded the governorship to Marshall Jewell.

+English received votes for President at the 1868 Democratic National Convention, reaching a peak of 16 votes from New England delegates on the first ballot; most of English's votes during the Convention came from his home state of Connecticut.

 English was elected again in 1872 to serve in the Connecticut House of Representatives.
 He was appointed as a Democrat to the U.S. Senate to fill the vacancy caused by the death of Orris S. Ferry and served from November 27, 1875, to May 17, 1876, when a successor was elected.

 An unsuccessful candidate for election in 1876 to fill the vacancy, English resumed his manufacturing and commercial activities.